wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/plan-your-tenant-microsoft-365/includes/3-examine-components-enterprise-mobility-security.md

  -  manually by users.
  -  or through a combination where users are given recommendations.

 AIP labels can apply classification to documents and emails.
-When AIP labels are used, the classification is always identifiable despite where the data is stored or with who it’s shared.AIP policy settings are protected by [Azure Rights Management](/information-protection/understand-explore/what-is-azure-rms?azure-portal=true).
-Protection.
+When AIP labels are used, the classification is always identifiable.
+It doesn't matter where the data is stored or with whom it’s shared.AIP policy settings are protected by [Azure Rights Management](/information-protection/understand-explore/what-is-azure-rms?azure-portal=true).
 This process is similar to how the labels are applied.
 In other words, AIP policies stay with the documents and emails independently of the location—inside or outside the organization, networks, file servers, and applications.
   :::column-end:::
 :::row-end:::
 :::row:::